rabbitmq/rabbitmq-website/tutorials/tutorial-one-go-stream.md

 ## "Hello World"

-### (using the Golang Stream Client)
+### (using the Go Stream Client)

-In this part of the tutorial we'll write two programs in GO; a producer that sends a single message, and a consumer that receives messages and prints them out.
-We'll gloss over some of the detail in the GO client API, concentrating on this very simple thing just to get started.
+In this part of the tutorial we'll write two programs in Go; a producer that sends a single message, and a consumer that receives messages and prints them out.
+We'll gloss over some of the detail in the Go client API, concentrating on this very simple thing just to get started.
 It's a "Hello World" of messaging.

 > #### The GO stream client library
 >
 > RabbitMQ speaks multiple protocols.
-This tutorial uses RabbitMQ stream protocol which is a dedicate
+This tutorial uses RabbitMQ stream protocol which is a dedicated
 > protocol for [RabbitMQ streams](/docs/streams).
 There are a number of clients
 > for RabbitMQ in [many different
-> languages](/client-libraries/devtools) see the stream clients.
-We'll
+> languages](/client-libraries/devtools), see the stream client libraries for each language.
-> use the [GO stream client](https://github.com/rabbitmq/rabbitmq-stream-go-client) provided by RabbitMQ.
+> We'll use the [Go stream client](https://github.com/rabbitmq/rabbitmq-stream-go-client) provided by RabbitMQ.
 >
-> RabbitMQ GO client 1.4 and later versions are distributed
+> RabbitMQ Go client 1.4 and later versions are distributed
 > via [go get](https://github.com/rabbitmq/rabbitmq-stream-go-client?tab=readme-ov-file#installing).
 >
 > This tutorial assumes you are using powershell on Windows.
 On MacOS and Linux nearly